 Unusual Options Activity Insight: Southwest Airlines

-Shares of Southwest Airlines (NYSE:LUV) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $48.18.
+On Wednesday, shares of Southwest Airlines (NYSE:LUV) saw unusual options activity.
+After the option alert, the stock price moved up to $52.91.

 - Sentiment: BULLISH